dart-lang/site-www/src/_articles/archive/numeric-computation.md

 * Typed lists can be much more dense.
-  For example, if you know you need only 8 bits of precision you can use an Int8List, using much less memory and making better use of your CPU’s cache.
+  For example, if you know you need only 8 bits of precision you can use an Int8List, using much less memory and making better use of your CPU's cache.

 In general and specifically because of the above caveats, it is always a good idea to benchmark